-In another study, investigators quantified pruritic burden in a cross-sectional analysis investigating chronic pruritus and pain.
+Pruritus is a frequent and onerous symptom of psoriasis and, on its own, has significant effects on patients' quality of life.
+In a study, investigators quantified pruritic burden in a cross-sectional analysis investigating chronic pruritus and pain.
 They demonstrated that the quality of life impact was due to the severity of the symptom, rather than whether the symptom was pain or pruritus.
-Moreover, they elucidated a mean health utility score of 0.87 from CP patients, meaning that on average, a patient would give up 13% of their life expectancy to live without pruritus.
-Additionally, studies of CP have shown patients to have a 17% higher mortality risk as well as being strongly associated with poorer general health.
+Moreover, they elucidated a mean health utility score of 0.87 from chronic pruritus (CP) patients, meaning that on average, a patient would give up 13% of their life expectancy to live without pruritus.